tkhq/gas-station/README.md

     - The nonce for execute and batch execute will naturally protect against re-entrancy, but this should not be relied upon
     - There is no built in re-entrancy protection for session based auth since it is meant to be replayed
 * Both the delegate and the gas station are not using DRY to avoid doing internal calls.
 This is a purpsoseful design choice to save gas during run time
-* Paymasters (and anyone else) can only interact with TKGasDelegate through the TKGasStation
+* Paymasters (and anyone else) can interact with TKGasDelegate through the TKGasStation or directly through the delegate itself
 * The gas station has helper external functions for hashing for the type hash.
 This is just to help for external development and testing, and are not used during execution
 * There are session metatransactions that give one particular wallet unlimited execution on behalf of a user
     - This is a footgun and should be used carefully